 PM refuses to speculate on rejection of the charter

-Thailand’s current Prime Minister and former military chief has refused to comment on what might happen if the proposed new charter or constitution is rejected by the public in August.
-In other statements the General has called for constructive and respectful debate on the proposals which have been met with some opposition.
+Thailand’s current Prime Minister and former military chief refused to comment on what might happen if the proposed new charter or constitution is rejected by the public in August.
+In other statements, the General has called for a constructive and respectful debate on the proposals which have been met with some opposition.

 Comparisons between Thailand to Myanmar

-The suggestion comes, ironically, in the week after the parliament of Myanmar has elected, for the first time, a democratically elected President coming to power in a parliamentary session at the country’s purpose built capital city Naypyidaw.
+The suggestion comes, ironically, in the week after the parliament of Myanmar has elected, for the first time, a democratically elected President coming to power in a parliamentary session at the country’s purpose-built capital city Naypyidaw.
 Many commentators have compared the plight of Thailand and Myanmar as each country struggles to find a suitable democratic system to ensure political stability.

 The Thai Prime Minister General Prayuth Chan Ocha this week, along with other world leaders, congratulated Myanmar whose new constitution also provides for automatic seats for members of the military although on a vaster scale and including positions in the cabinet.
 ‘Thai Myanmar relations are always good regardless of the civilian or military government,’ the Thai leader told the media

 Polls conducted in Thailand in February showed that the public is uncertain about the content or terms of the proposed new charter.
 61% of those who responded to a poll conducted by Bangkok Poll, a research arm of Bangkok University, said that they had no understanding of the matter.

-Election Commission organising controlled debate on charter
+Election Commission organising controlled debate

-Thailand’s current military regime has placed restriction on political activities since the coup in 2014 in order to restore order in the country following years political turmoil Somchai Srisutthiyakorn this week said: ‘If everything goes as planned, the forum to be provided by the Election Commission will be an open forum for all sides to equally express their views,’ he said.
+Thailand’s current military regime has placed a restriction on political activities since the coup in 2014 to restore order in the country following years of political turmoil Somchai Srisutthiyakorn this week said: ‘If everything goes as planned, the forum to be provided by the Election Commission will be an open forum for all sides to equally express their views,’ he said.

 The programs will be pre-recorded and edited for content, Somchai said, but only to remove any offensive or defamatory statements.
-He was categorical that this process would not be used to control or influence the substance of the debate: ‘Let me insist that there will be no such editing that will be done in order to benefit a particular side,’ he said.
+He was categorical that this process would not be used to control or influence the substance of the debate: ‘Let me insist that there will be no such editing that will be done to benefit a particular side,’ he said.